+Here at Kelleher Home Inspections, we understand the potential dangers that exist in our homes.
 Creating a fire safety plan at home is a smart way to prepare for a worst-case scenario and to protect your loved ones.
 An important component of any fire safety plan is the use of well-placed smoke detectors.
-Read on for a closer look at ideal smoke detector placement at home.
+Read on for a closer look at ideal smoke detector placement tips for your home.

-The Importance of Smoke Detector Placement at Home
+The Importance of Smoke Detector Placement in Your Home

 In order for them to be effective, your smoke detectors must be operational with fresh batteries and properly placed throughout your home.
 Select the locations based on how smoke moves through a home.